LAM-IJLRA/ijlra_cheat_sheets/docs/ijlra.md

 ### Wired

+Only lab computers can connect to the lab network.
+If you have a new lab computer:

 - Find your computer and/or internet hub mac address.

 - Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) or go and see them: corridor 55/65, 5th floor, office 507.
 Ask if your device can be enabled on the lab network.